markdunning/docker-overview/README.md

 - Clear benefits for working reproducibly
     + instead of just distributing the code used for a paper, you can effectively share the computer you did the analysis on
 - For those of you that have used Virtual Machines, it is a similar concept
+- However, they are more lightweight and easier to distribute
+- Images are combined in a layered system

 ## Installing Docker

 ### Mac